COVID-19 - the coronavirus - Protection and Reassurance

 - Nausea or vomiting

-None of the above symptoms mean you have COVID-19, but if you have these symptoms it may be time to get tested for the virus.
+None of the above symptoms mean you have COVID-19 the coronavirus, but if you have these symptoms it may be time to get tested for the virus.
 Call your internal medicine or family practice doctor for more guidance.